George Rawdon-Hastings, 2nd Marquess of Hastings: Personal life

-He died an early death on 13 January 1844 at the age of 35 and was succeeded by his 12-year-old eldest son, Paulyn, who himself died in Ireland only six years later.
+He died an early death on 13 January 1844, at the age of 35.
+He was succeeded by his 12-year-old eldest son, Paulyn, who himself died in Ireland six years later.
 Paulyn was succeeded in turn by his younger brother Lord Henry Weysford Charles Plantagenet Rawdon-Hastings, later 4th Marquess of Hastings and 9th Earl of Loudoun.

-On 9 April 1845, fifteen months after her first husband's death, she married secondly Captain Hastings Reginald Henry RN (1808–1878), who in 1849 took the name of Yelverton by royal licence.
+On 9 April 1845, fifteen months after her first husband's death, Barbara married Captain Hastings Reginald Henry (1808–1878), who in 1849 took the name of Yelverton by royal licence.
 They settled at Efford House near Lymington and had one daughter, Barbara Yelverton (12 January 1849 – 1 October 1924), who married John Yarde-Buller, 2nd Baron Churston.